Battle of Warrington Bridge 1648

 The Battle of Winwick in 1648 saw the final stand, defeat and surrender of the Scottish Engager Army in England.
-It left the New Model Army undisputed victors of the Second English Civil War and led to the execution of the King, Charles I.
+It left the New Model Army undisputed victors of the Second English Civil War.
+Ultimately, it led to the execution of King Charles I.

 Battle of Winwick 1648 - push of pike.